writemorecode/thesis/chapters/method.typ

   bold(gamma)_i = min {j | C_s e_j >= bold(r)_i , 1<=j<=M}, quad 1<=i<=J.
 $

+Finally, let MHBCFF (Multidimensional Heterogeneous Bins and Costs) be the version of the first-fit algorithm which uses this new bin selection method.
+Similarly, let MHBCFFD be the first-fit descending algorithm which uses MHBCFF.

 == A first solution algorithm

 === Introduction